anarock/leads/GENIE_SDK.md

     iframeClassName: "your_iframe_class_name_here",
     landingPageUrl: "your_redirection_url_here",
     domain: "anarockgenie.com", // Optional, default is "anarockgenie.com"
-    campaignId: "your_campaign_id_here", // Optional, used for lead synchronization if lead_id is not provided });
+    campaignId: "your_campaign_id_here", // Optional, If provided, it will be used for lead synchronization when lead_id is not available
+  });
   genieSDK.insertIframe();
 });